Dhanapathy-Vadivelu/.Net-Tools/Console/MauiAssemblyExtractor/README.md

 # MauiAssemblyExtractor

-A .NET command-line tool for extracting and analyzing assemblies from .NET MAUI Android Apk file.
+A .NET command-line tool for extracting and analyzing assemblies from .NET MAUI Android Apk files built with .NET 9 or above.

 ## Overview

-MauiAssemblyExtractor is a cross-platform console application designed to extract .NET managed assemblies embedded within Android APK packages created with Microsoft's MAUI framework.
+MauiAssemblyExtractor is a cross-platform console application designed to extract .NET managed assemblies embedded within Android APK packages created with Microsoft's MAUI framework targeting **.NET 9 or above**.
 MAUI applications bundle .NET assemblies in a proprietary compressed binary format within the `libassembly-store.so` native library.
 This tool automates the entire extraction process, including:

 - APK archive decompression
 - ELF binary extraction